daviemakz/risen-js-docs/docs/results.md

 ![Calculating 3000](assets/search-3000.png)

 Risen.JS also works for use cases without a "client".
-For example, if you have tasks you wanted to automate in a backend, perhaps doing things like sending emails to customers, updating accounting records, automatically generating and posting social media posts you can define a service to do all of this in Risen.JS.
+For example, if you have tasks you wanted to automate in a backend, perhaps doing things like sending emails to customers, updating accounting records, automatically generating and posting social media posts you can define services to do all of this in Risen.JS.

 This means you can **automate** a large number of daily business operations, streamlining your processes, reducing overhead, and cutting costs in the process.